Formas breves como oye, mira, diga expresan cortesía, contacto o atención.

 2. In formal contexts, diga or perdone are used.

-3. They come at the beginning of sentences to start contact or show courtesy.
+3. They go at the beginning of sentences to start contact or show politeness.

 Forma (Form)Uso (Use)Ejemplo (Example)

-MiraLlamar la atención/Introducir opinión (Get attention/Introduce an opinion)Mira, no estoy de acuerdo.
-(Look, I don't agree.)
+MiraLlamar la atención/Introducir opinión (Get someone’s attention / Introduce an opinion)Mira, no estoy de acuerdo.
+(Look, I don’t agree.)

-OyePedir atención rápida o iniciar conversación (Get quick attention or start a conversation)Oye, la reunión empieza ya.
-(Hey, the meeting is starting now.)
+OyePedir atención rápida o iniciar conversación (Ask for quick attention or start a conversation)Oye, la reunión empieza ya.
+(Listen, the meeting is starting now.)

 DigaContestar el teléfono (Answer the phone)¿Diga? ¿Quién es?
 (Hello?
 Who is it?)